tsireledzonetshilonwe/Digital-Portfolio/workplace-etiquette/README.md

 🧾 **Evidence**

-Understanding and practicing professional conduct is essential for success in any work environment.
-I completed a formal assessment on **Workplace Etiquette**, covering key areas such as:
+Professional behavior is key to thriving in any work environment.
+I completed a formal assessment on **Workplace Etiquette**, which focused on:

-- Professional communication
+- Communicating respectfully and clearly
-- Punctuality and time management
+- Being punctual and managing time effectively
-- Handling confidential information
+- Safeguarding confidential information
-- Appropriate use of personal devices
+- Using personal devices appropriately at work

-The assessment confirmed my understanding of these critical professional behaviors.
+This assessment confirmed my ability to understand and apply these essential workplace practices.

 <img width="1470" height="956" alt="image" src="https://github.com/user-attachments/assets/d43ee339-f0b2-45a9-87e5-5652784d6b1b" />

 ---

 ✍️ **Reflection (STAR Technique)**

 **⭐ Situation:**
-During my 12-month internship, I was actively applying the principles of professional conduct in a real-world setting.
-The Workplace Etiquette module provided a framework for the behaviors expected in a corporate environment.
+During my ongoing internship, I encounter real-world scenarios that require strong professional conduct.
+The Workplace Etiquette course gave me a clear guide on how to act responsibly and respectfully in a corporate setting.

 **🎯 Task:**
-My goal was to internalize the rules of professional etiquette and consistently demonstrate them in my daily work, aiming to build trust, reliability, and positive relationships with colleagues and supervisors.
+My aim was to not only learn the theory but also apply it consistently in my daily work.
+I wanted to demonstrate professionalism, reliability, and a collaborative attitude that would positively impact my team and workplace culture.

 **⚙️ Action:**
-- Studied course material carefully, focusing on digital communication, conflict resolution, and ethical conduct
+- Studied course content thoroughly, focusing on communication, ethics, and proper workplace behavior
-- Applied lessons in practice: arriving early for meetings, handling sensitive information responsibly, and prioritizing work tasks over personal device use
+- Practiced punctuality by arriving early to meetings and deadlines
-- Sought feedback from supervisors to ensure alignment with company expectations
+- Handled sensitive information with care and avoided unnecessary distractions from personal devices
-- Adapted my behavior to meet team and organizational norms
+- Requested feedback from supervisors to improve my workplace interactions

 **✅ Result:**
-I successfully demonstrated professional etiquette in my internship, earning trust from colleagues and supervisors.
-These practices strengthened workplace relationships, allowed me to handle confidential tasks responsibly, and contributed to a positive team environment.
+By applying these principles daily, I built trust with colleagues and supervisors.
+I became known as someone who is reliable, respectful, and attentive to workplace norms.
+My professional conduct contributed to a more collaborative and positive team environment.

 ---

-💡 **Key Competencies Demonstrated:**
+💡 **Key Skills Developed:**

-- Professional Decorum & Punctuality
+- Professional Behavior & Time Management
-- Ethical Conduct & Confidentiality
+- Ethical Decision-Making & Confidentiality
-- Effective Interpersonal Communication
+- Effective Communication & Interpersonal Skills
-- Adaptability in a Corporate Environment
+- Adaptability and Responsiveness in a Team Setting

-This experience reinforced the importance of professional conduct and helped shape my identity as a dependable and respectful team member.
+This experience highlighted that workplace etiquette is more than rules—it’s about fostering trust, respect, and effective collaboration.